getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Emails

 The email address used to login to your Sentry account is by default your primary email address.
-You can add an alternative email address under the Add Secondary Emails section.
+Add an alternative email address under the Add Secondary Emails section.

 {% asset user-settings/us-eprime.png alt="Primary email field in Emails under User Settings" width="494" %}

 {% capture __alert_content -%}

-You can find a shortcut to the Notifications panel at the bottom of this section.
+Find a shortcut to the Notifications panel at the bottom of this section.

 {% asset user-settings/us-epanellink.png alt="A link to the Notifications panel in Emails under Additional Email" width="450" %}